dowjones/hammer/docs/pages/remediation_backup_rollback.md

 To rollback this issue's remediation, you need to [make snapshot public](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html) using the AWS API or Management Console.

 ### 3.9.
-S3 Un-encrypted Buckets Rollback
+S3 Unencrypted Buckets

-To roll back a remediation of this issue, run the following command using the AWS CLI:
+To rollback a remediation of this issue, run the following command using the AWS CLI:
 ```
 aws s3 put-bucket-encryption --bucket [bucket_name] --server-side-encryption-configuration [rules]
 ```